Form preview

 What is NC OIC-101

-The North Carolina Offer In Compromise Instruction Booklet is a guideline document used by taxpayers in North Carolina to resolve tax liabilities through an Offer In Compromise.
+The North Carolina Offer In Compromise Instruction Booklet is a guidance document used by taxpayers in North Carolina to resolve their tax liabilities through an Offer In Compromise.

 pdfFiller scores top ratings on review platforms